-In order to obtain a correct baud rate, the RC oscillator frequency has to be set to one of the frequencies given in the table below.
+In order to obtain a correct baud rate, the RC oscillator frequency has to be set to one of the frequencies given in the table on the next page.
 The precision of the obtained baud rate is directly proportional to the frequency deviation with respect to the values in the table.

-Frequency selection for correct Uart

-baud rate with RC oscillator (Hz)
+Frequency selection for correct Uart baud rate with RC oscillator (Hz)

 2'457'600

 1'843'200

 1'228'800

 614'400